Families seek truth as Airbus, Air France face crash trial

-PARIS -- Nicolas Touillou had just proposed marriage to his girlfriend.
+PARIS -- Nicolas Toulliou had just proposed marriage to his girlfriend.
 Nelson Marinho Jr. was heading off on a new oil exploration job.
 Eric Lamy was about to celebrate his 38th birthday.

 They were among 228 people killed in 2009 when their storm-tossed Air France flight from Rio de Janeiro to Paris slammed into the Atlantic.
-After more than a decade of legal battles, their families at last have a chance at justice.
+After more than a decade of legal battles, their families have a chance at justice in a courtroom.

 Aviation industry heavyweights Airbus and Air France are charged with manslaughter in a trial that opens Monday over the crash of Flight 447 on June 1, 2009.
 The worst plane crash in Air France history killed people of 33 nationalities and had lasting impact, leading to changes in air safety regulations, how pilots are trained and the use of airspeed sensors.